ccxt/ccxt/README.md

 ## Licensing Summary

-The CCXT Pro License does not include mechanisms that enforce technical limitations on the user or any other other restrictions that would affect direct communication between the users and the exchanges without intermediaries.
+The CCXT Pro License does not include mechanisms that enforce technical limitations on the user or any other restrictions that would affect direct communication between the users and the exchanges without intermediaries.

 ## The Technical Overview